-This was the German evacuation of its military forces from Finland after the collapse of Finnish resistance to the USSR at the end of the 'Jatkosota' (6 September 1944/April 1945).
+'Birke' was Germany’s evacuation of its military forces from Finland after the collapse of Finnish resistance to the USSR at the end of the 'Jatkosota' continuation war (3 September 1944/April 1945).

-This withdrawal was effected on a step-by-step basis from the front line first to the Sohjana position, and then from 15 September to the Kuusamo position.
+The 'Birke' withdrawal which these measures would protect was effected on a step-by-step basis from 3 September in the form of the retirement of the front line first to the Sohjana position, and then from 15 September to the Kuusamo position.

 While he placed a heavy reliance on subordinates such as Jalkaväenkenraali Axel Erik Heinrichs, Kenraaliluutnantti Karl Lennart Oesch and Kenraaliluutnantti Hjalmar Fridolf Siilasvuo, the elderly Mannerheim was still commander-in-chief of the Finnish armed forces and the dominant figure in Finnish affairs.
 Mannerheim was essentially pro-German, and always conscious of the German aid Finland had received in 1917/18 in its struggle to secure independence from Russia, was on good terms with Adolf Hitler, but was concerned overwhelmingly with his perception of what was right for Finland.
 Thus in the middle of 1941 Mannerheim felt that Finland’s future lay in an alliance with Germany, by December of the same year he was beginning to have doubts, and by 1942 he had decided that Finland’s best option was a policy of obstruction and inactivity.